bryanbuchs/webpack-minimal/README.md

 - `npm run build` compiles and optimizes the output
 - `npm start` watches files for changes in any linked files (`import from...` or `background-image:...`), and compiles the results to `dist/`.
 Also starts a browsersync instance with a proxy to a lando server
+- `npm run storybook` launches the storybook ui in a browser.

 ## Notes